clawpack/geoclaw_tutorial_csdms2016/chile2010/Example1.md

 These instructions will step you through running a sample tsunami simulation.

-First follow the instructions in the main README.md file of this repository.
+First follow the instructions in the main `README.md` file of this repository.

+On SageMathCloud, follow the instructions in `SMC_init/README.md`.

 1. Make sure Clawpack is installed and your environment variables `CLAW` and `PYTHONPATH` are both set to point to the top level directory.